jaimecgomezz/sh/README.md

 ## History

-I've been learning a couple of things since I released [scripts](https://github.com/jaimecgomezz/scripts), my first collection of executables.
-At that moment, I used to see them as a well thought-out project... and... no, not really!
-I decided to keep them because they reflect how I understood and design scripts.
+I've been learning a couple of things since I released [scripts](https://github.com/jaimecgomezz/scripts), my first, now archived, collection of executables.
+I decided to keep them because the reflect how I used to understand and design code.
+This project could be considered a `v2`.